buildingSMART/IFC4.3.x-development/docs/schemas/resource/IfcMaterialResource/Entities/IfcMaterialClassificationRelationship.md

 # IfcMaterialClassificationRelationship

-_IfcMaterialClassificationRelationship_ is a relationship assigning classifications to materials.
+_IfcMaterialClassificationRelationship_ is a relationship assigning classifications to materials.<!-- end of definition -->

 > HISTORY  New entity in IFC2x.